aritrac/WebDeveloper/ReadMe.md

 _The Exercise15_RGBColor Game has been done as a part of RGBColorGame in my github repository.
 Please check that project_

-_The Exercise16_jQuery has the following examples_
+_The Exercise16_jQuery has css manipulation exercise using jQuery.
+The specific questions are included in the example itself_